huggingface/datasets/docs/source/quickstart.rst

 Quick Start
 ===========

-The quick start is intended for developers who are ready to dive in, and see an end-to-end example of how they can integrate Datasets into their model training workflow.
-For beginners who are looking for a gentler introduction to Datasets, please take a look at our :doc:`tutorials <./tutorial>`.
+The quick start is intended for developers who are ready to dive in to the code, and see an end-to-end example of how they can integrate 🤗 Datasets into their model training workflow.
+For beginners who are looking for a gentler introduction, we recommend you begin with the :doc:`tutorials <./tutorial>`.

-In the quick start, you will walkthrough all the steps to fine-tune BERT on a paraphrase classification task.
+In the quick start, you will walkthrough all the steps to fine-tune `BERT <https://huggingface.co/bert-base-cased>`_ on a paraphrase classification task.
 Depending on the specific dataset you use, these steps may vary, but the general steps of how to load a dataset and process it are the same.

 Load the dataset and model
 --------------------------

-Begin by loading the `Microsoft Research Paraphrase Corpus (MRPC) <https://huggingface.co/datasets/viewer/?dataset=glue&config=mrpc>`_ training dataset from the General Language Understanding Evaluation (GLUE) benchmark.
+Begin by loading the `Microsoft Research Paraphrase Corpus (MRPC) <https://huggingface.co/datasets/viewer/?dataset=glue&config=mrpc>`_ training dataset from the `General Language Understanding Evaluation (GLUE) benchmark <https://huggingface.co/datasets/glue>`_.
 MRPC is a corpus of human annotated sentence pairs for determining whether sentence pairs are semantically equivalent.

 .. code-block::

     >>> from datasets import load_dataset
     >>> dataset = load_dataset('glue', 'mrpc', split='train')

-Then import the pre-trained `BERT <https://huggingface.co/bert-base-cased>`_ model and its tokenizer from the `Transformers <https://huggingface.co/transformers/>`_ library.
+Next, import the pre-trained BERT model and its tokenizer from the `🤗 Transformers <https://huggingface.co/transformers/>`_ library:

 .. tab:: PyTorch